-Asian markets higher ahead of Trump-Kim meeting
+Global markets higher ahead of Trump-Kim meeting

 - Trump crosses a fateful line on trade and everything's at risk | Jon Talton

-ANALYST’S TAKE: “The far from harmonious Quebec summit confirmed deep-seated G6+1’s expanding policy fissures on a plethora of significant concerns including climate change, the Iran nuclear deal and of course trade,” said Stephen Innes of currency trader Oanda in a report.
+ANALYST’S TAKE: “The far from harmonious Quebec summit confirmed deep-seated G-6+1’s expanding policy fissures on a plethora of significant concerns including climate change, the Iran nuclear deal and of course trade,” Stephen Innes of currency trader Oanda said in a report.
 “The Trump-Kim summit is the massive event that has a far-reaching regional implication.
 While the markets had low expectations going into G-7, assumptions are running high, so if the talks somehow go sideways, there could be a reasonably aggressive regional risk-off move.”

+EURO WATCH: Italy’s markets jumped higher after the economy minister said the country’s new populist government isn’t considering leaving the eurozone or adding to the high public debt load.
+The statement was the strongest yet on the topic from an official in the new government.
+Markets had fallen sharply last month on concern that the new administration might consider pulling Italy out of the euro eventually or weakening its role in the currency.

-CENTRAL BANK WATCH: Investors looked ahead to meetings this week of major central banks.
-The U.S. Federal Reserve is expected announce an interest rate hike on Thursday.
-Also Thursday, the European Central Bank is expected to give more indications about whether it might bring forward a rate hike now expected in mid-2019.
+CENTRAL BANKS: Looking ahead, investors will be keeping an eye on key central bank meetings this week.
+The U.S. Federal Reserve is expected to announce an interest rate Wednesday.
+On Thursday, the European Central Bank is expected to give more indications about whether it might bring forward a rate hike now expected in mid-2019.
 On Friday, the Bank of Japan is due to give its latest policy update.